 Exercising our rights as citizens, we need to push for fast reforms as this is a black hole sucking out tax-payer money.
 It has taken five committees, including consultancy from Nyras, to address various issues of SriLankan Airlines for the past three and a half years.
 With these five committees, what the Government has achieved so far is inducting the board of the airlines.

 The commissions have submitted recommendations that wouldn’t work

 The Government is incapable of implementing these recommendations

 The Government is being willfully negligent by not taking action and implementing recommendations.

 Given past experiences, these failures indicate a combination of the second and third conclusions.

-SriLankan Airlines, which is operated under Emirates – a renowned carrier of United Arab of Emirates, enjoyed Rs.
-4.4 billion in 2008 only except for three years during the time period of 2000-2008.
+SriLankan Airlines, which was then operated under Emirates – a renowned carrier of United Arab of Emirates, enjoyed a profit of Rs.
+4.4 billion for the year 2008.
 The next 10 years, once the airline was taken over by the Government, suffered heavy losses due to the decline in performance and poor governance.
 The national airline had been climbing down in terms of performance as well as losses.

 How many committees would it take for the Government to really execute any of these plans?
 When the good governance regime started their office in mid-2015, the losses of SriLankan Airlines were Rs.
-16.4 million.
+16.4 billion.
 The losses of the airline had more than doubled up to a cumulative loss of Rs.
 40 billion for the time period between 2016 and 2018.
-It took Rs.
-40 billion and three years’ worth of planning to appoint two vital roles, the Chief Commercial Officer and the Chief Financial Officer, to the airline.
-How enormous should the losses be for the governance to implement restructuring procedures?
+It took losses of Rs.
+40 billion, and three years’ worth of planning to appoint two vital roles, the Chief Commercial Officer and the Chief Financial Officer, to the airline.
+How enormous should the losses be for the government to implement restructuring procedures?
 What would be at stake by then?
 This is indefinitely an answer Sri Lankans would not like to find out.